Despite challenges, Salesforce says chatbot adoption is accelerating

 “We ask ourselves, how can we make sure that, for example, a Black woman from the South in the U.S. doesn’t have to change their language in order to get the chatbot to react in the way that they don’t expect?
 We as research scientists, designers, product managers, and engineers have a responsibility to not only think about the bottom line, but also think about a total addressable market and consider the users that are being left behind.”

 Natural language models are the building blocks of apps, including chatbots.
-But there’s growing evidence showing that these models risk reinforcing undesirable stereotypes, mostly because a portion of the training data is commonly sourced from communities with gender, race, and religious prejudices.
+But growing evidence shows that these models risk reinforcing undesirable stereotypes, mostly because a portion of the training data is commonly sourced from communities with prejudices around gender, race, and religion.
 Detoxification has been proposed as a fix for this problem, but the coauthors of newer research suggest even this technique can amplify rather than mitigate biases.

-The increasing attention on language biases comes as some within the AI community are calling for greater consideration of the affect of social hierarchies like racism.
+The increasing attention on language biases comes as some within the AI community call for greater consideration of the effects of social hierarchies like racism.
 In a paper published last June, Microsoft researchers advocated for a closer examination and exploration of the relationships between language, power, and prejudice in their work.
-The paper also concluded that the research field generally lacks clear descriptions of bias and fails to explain how, why, and to whom that bias is harmful.
+The paper also concluded that the research field generally lacks clear descriptions of bias and fails to explain how, why, and to whom specific bias is harmful.

 “As a linguist, I look at conversation as really the fabric or the currency with which we negotiate relationships in society.
 Technology has now reached a point where this sort of traditionally human behavior — conversation — is something machines can partake in,” Bennett said.
 “The challenge now is to design a chatbot in such a way that that it adheres to human expectations about what was once an exclusively human behavior.”